-The GRC facilitates Writing Support Groups for students working on their thesis or dissertation.
+The GRC facilitates Support Groups for students in specific categories, including writers of a thesis or dissertation.
 Each group is peer-based, meaning that the group itself sets the schedule and the ground rules for participation.
 All groups are facilitated by a GRC graduate consultant who guides discussion and offers structured feedback and accountability.
 Groups can be comprised of interdisciplinary participants or can be specific to programs or fellowships.
-The most effective groups consist of 3-4 participants and the GRC facilitator.
+The most effective groups consist of several participants and the GRC facilitator.
 Each group will have goals specific to their participants.
 We encourage the groups to meet in the GRC Commons Area or reserve space in our conference room where students can utilize GRC services and facilities.

 Types of Writing Groups